kevinpettersson/scheduling-application/docs/RAD/rad.md

 * Each building is only shown once
 * No buildings or rooms are missing

+User Story 3: _As a developer, I want to be able to convert an Ical file to a calendar object, to be able to modify the object._

+Acceptance criteria:
+* It should be able to convert a valid ical file to a calendar object.

-User Story 3: _As a developer, I want to be able to call the API and send a Calendar Object with modification settings, and get back a modified Calendar Object._
+User Story 4: _As a developer, I want to be able to call the API and send a Calendar Object with modification settings, and get back a modified Calendar Object._

 Acceptance criteria: